Salsabilachattah/nextjsApp/README.md

 npm run build
 npm run dev
 ```
 - Open [http://localhost:3000](http://localhost:3000) with your browser to test the application
+- Or you can just visit this link : [https://nextjs-app-theta-nine.vercel.app/](https://nextjs-app-theta-nine.vercel.app/)

 ## What functionnalities does the website offer ?